 If you have adequate floor space, a kitchen island could be the ideal addition.
 It is important that your kitchen is large enough to accommodate one, but a kitchen island can be the perfect complement for grey cabinets and contrast in a grey kitchen.

 Grey: The perfect choice to smarten up a small kitchen

 Some people might wonder whether grey, particularly darker shades, might be a bit too much for a smaller kitchen, but it can be a highly effective choice.
-A darker shade of grey for the cabinets can be striking and eye-catching.
+A darker shade of grey for the kitchen cabinets can be striking and eye-catching.
 Combined with a paler shade of grey helps to create a light and airy feel.
 All in all, this is another great addition to what should be a growing list of kitchen ideas.

 Another alternative is to take a less is more approach.
 Occasionally, using a grey – regardless of how smart it looks – for lower and wall units can be a step too far and a little too overpowering.
 However, opting for the likes of simple shelving in grey can create a laid back, casual look.

 Grey kitchens: Bags of style, character and personality

 You will find plenty of design inspiration from grey colours in the kitchen.
 You can opt for airy, light and soft combinations of colour.
 However, if it’s more your thing, you can plump for industrial and utilitarian shades too.

 Whether you want greys that really create a calming mood in the kitchen, or you want to pack a punch, you can cook up a storm with a grey kitchen.

 On one hand, you have the lighter shades of grey that ooze sophistication and style, and give you bags of versatility to boot.
 On the other hand, there are the darker shades and charcoal tones that transform the kitchen into a dramatic space, making a bold and confident design statement.